 One size does not fit all with a twitter blunder and Facebook success!

-This high risk social media campaign was riddled with flaws right from the outset and clearly backfired on their twitter platform.
-However, the responses and feedback on their highly popular Facebook pagehave been more positive.
 The post still remains on their Aldi Australia Facebook page and has received over 500 comments.
-We have no way on knowing how many negative comments have been deleted and we suspect that given the negative responses received on Twitter, Aldi are monitoring the comments on their Facebook page very closely.
+We have no way on knowing how many negative comments have been deleted.
+Although, we suspect that given the negative responses received on Twitter, Aldi are monitoring the comments on their Facebook page very closely.

 How not to repeat the Aldi social media mistake

-Our advice is the think carefully before posting on your social media platforms and carefully consider which platform will give you the desired outcome.
-If your approach to social media is a one size fits all for all your platforms, I’m afraid the likelihood of a red face moment may be closer than you think.
+Our advice is to think carefully before posting on your social media platforms.
+Also carefully consider which platform will give you the desired outcome.
+If your approach to social media is a one size fits all for all your platforms, the likelihood of a red face moment may be closer than you think.

 Don’t repeat the Aldi social media mistake – one size, does not fit all.